-- Evaluation drilling: After initial favorable results, a time-consuming (multi-year) and expensive (millions of dollars) program of follow-up core drilling and assaying must be conducted to prove out the areal extent, thickness, depth below surface, and concentration of metals (grade) before it can qualify as a mineral deposit.
+After initial favorable results, a time-consuming (multi-year) and expensive (millions of dollars) program of follow-up core drilling and assaying must be conducted to prove out the areal extent, thickness, depth below surface, and concentration of metals (grade or weight %) before it can qualify as a mineral deposit.

-- Environmental review: Environmental Assessment Worksheets and/or Environmental Impact Statements are required for new mining proposals and are often required for expansions or substantial changes to existing operations as stated in Minnesota Rules, part 4410.4300, subparts 11-12 & Minnesota Rules, part 4410.4400, subparts 8-9.
+Environmental Impact Statements are required for new mining proposals and are often required for expansions or substantial changes to existing operations as stated in Minnesota Rules, part 4410.4300, subparts 11-12 & Minnesota Rules, part 4410.4400, subparts 8-9.
 These rules were adopted under the Minnesota Environmental Policy Act, MN Statute 116D.
-See MN DNR's Mineland Reclamation webpage for more information.
+See DNR's Mineland Reclamation webpage for more information.

-- Permitting: After Environmental Assessment Worksheets (EAW) and/or Environmental Impact Statements (EIS or SEIS) have been deemed adequate the company can submit applications for a permit to mine.
+If the Environmental Impact Statement (EIS) is deemed adequate the company can submit applications for a permit to mine.
 Permit requirements for nonferrous mines are described in the Mineland Reclamation Rules Chapters 6130, 6131, and 6132 respectively.
-Again, please see MN DNR's Mineland Reclamation webpage for more information on this subject.
+Again, please see DNR's Mineland Reclamation webpage for more information on this subject.

-There is a long list of possible reasons, such as a drop in the metal price, as to why a mineral deposit discovery may not be developed into a mine.
+There is a long list of possible reasons, such as a sustained metal price decline, as to why a mineral deposit discovery may not be developed into a mine.

 - State regulations for exploration drilling

 - State regulations related to environmental review and permitting new mines